jimmy-hughes/synth-site/README.md

 # sythn-site
-synthesizer tutorial project for coms 4170
+## Overview
+This is an interactive interface designed for teaching the basic of modular synthesis.

+## Current state
 For best performance run on Firefox.
-Certain functionality is lost on Safari and Chrome.
+Certain formating can be lost on Safari and Chrome.